Documentation Index

 Interpretation results are cached automatically.
 When the same query is searched again, the cached result is used instantly without additional processing.
 This ensures that the interpretation step adds no latency for repeated searches.Transparency in the dashboard

 When you test a search in the Layers dashboard, the Query Understanding panel shows interpretation results as a Query Routing step.
-You can see:- The routing decision (none, redirect, or SKU prefix) and its confidence level
+You can see:- The routing decision (none, redirect, or SKU prefix)

 - Any typo corrections that were applied